Jakub2222250/catch-all-mobi/README.md

-# ankify-dictionary
+# catch-all-mobi

 Creates custom Kindle dictionaries that ensure **every word lookup** gets logged to Vocab Builder - even words not in the original dictionary.
+For use with [kindle-to-anki](https://github.com/Jakub2222250/kindle-to-anki) project, so that every Kindle lookup can be studied via Anki.

 ## How it works